- Adventure Club

 If you like to write (or create art) but don’t want to attend these meetings, students are encouraged to submit their original works to:

-All visual art should be sent electronically to Ms. Ross.
+All visual art should be sent electronically to Ms. Lynn.

 Mission Statement: Our mission is to allow students the opportunity to learn and execute various Latin Dances, keep the love for Latin and Afro- Caribbean music and the art of dance alive, create cultural unity and understanding through the love of dance, promote healthy lifestyles, and provide an environment that develops courteous young men & women that become the leaders of tomorrow!